Benefits of Meditation: An Overview

 Emotional Benefits

 - Self-compassion – Practices like loving-kindness build kindness toward self and others.
+I often see students soften their inner critic within weeks.

 Long-Term Brain Impact